Pastry Chef Peiwen Lee ’13, An Educational Component to Every Job

 Peiwen was a member of the first graduating class at the CIA in Singapore.
 “Many of the instructors come from the Hyde Park campus,” she says.
 “I appreciated the professionalism, the clear direction of what was expected of us as students, and lessons on how best to manage your time.
 In this industry education is your best friend.
 At the CIA, you’re in a safe environment where you can make mistakes and learn from them.
 And you learn to take ownership of your work and how to work with a team.
 I firmly believe your career will progress at a quicker pace with the CIA behind you.”

 Peiwen Lee majored in Food Business Management at The Culinary Institute of America, Singapore.
-She is the head baker at Hot Bread Kitchen in New York City.
+She is the head bread baker at Starter Bakery in Berkeley, CA.